Radoan-7/AstroLab/README.md

 It blends **NASA’s asteroid data**, **AI-driven insights**, and **gamified storytelling** to raise awareness about the risks of meteor impacts and planetary defense.

 Players face **branching choices**, each leading to unique outcomes (good, bad, or unexpected).
-It’s not just a game — it’s a **data-powered planetary defense simulator**.
+It’s not just a game, it’s a **data-powered planetary defense simulator**.

 ---